ViktoriaTeliuk/voting/ReadMe.md

 #Admin Restaurant Controller can:
 # get information about restaurants menus on date
 get /api/admin/restaurants/{id}?day={day}
-# adding restaurant menu
+# adding restaurant menu.
+In this case each dish will be added to dayMenu and to dictionary menu for restaurant
 post /api/admin/restaurants/ with RequestBody RestaurantTo
-# updating restaurant menu
+# updating restaurant menu.
+In this case if dish id is null, it will be added to dictionary.
+So we can choose existing meal from dictionary or add new one which will be added to dictionary(look for example in tests)
 put /api/admin/restaurants/ with RequestBody RestaurantTo
 # deleting restaurant day menu
 delete /api/admin/restaurants/{id}?day={day}